LiuChuang0059/graph-pooling-papers/README.md

 Papers in each category are sorted by their uploaded dates in descending order.

-If you find this repository useful for your research, please consider citing
+If you find this repository useful for your research, please consider citing our paper [[arXiv](https://arxiv.org/abs/2204.07321)]

 ```
 @article{liu2022graph,